High School Esports Powered by PlayVS - MASSP

 We provide a robust online platform that enables schools to easily build and manage teams, check schedules, and track stats, all with real-time support.

-PlayVS is where varsity esports happens.
+Our partner, PlayVS, is where varsity esports happens.
 As a varsity athlete, the level of competition never stops improving and that makes your potential championship that much more impressive.
-With the PlayVS system, students choose to compete in 1 of 3 esport varsity teams:
+With the PlayVS system, students choose to compete with a variety of game titles:

 esports In Education

 Gaining skills for career and college.
 Like many high school clubs and sports, esports helps students learn valuable skills that will serve them well throughout their life.
 Among the skills developed through esports are strategic thinking, teamwork, collaboration, goal setting, preparation, and managing success and failure – not to mention quick reflexes.
 Additional skills include those related to traveling to competitions and managing schoolwork.
 As noted by HSEL, “Esports takes a massive amount of communication and coordination amongst athletes.
 It allows for a deeper level of interaction and trains efficient communication.
 These skills honed in game play readies students for life.”

 Expanded career opportunities.
 In addition to developing important skills that can help students succeed in just about anything they do, esports itself is a fast-growing industry that offers many job opportunities beyond being a pro player.
 These include careers related to production, programming, streaming, management of esports teams, game development, graphic design, marketing, video production, and even STEM fields.

 A pathway to college.
 More than 60 colleges now offer esports programs, with many more on the horizon.
 Groups like HSEL offer tournament prizes in the form of scholarships to help students pay for a college.
 Because of this, esports at the high school level can motivate previously uninterested students to continue on to higher education.